solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Only the `InnoDB` and `MEMORY` storage engines are supported.
 This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
-Consult the [PostgreSQL documentation][19] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.
+Consult the [PostgreSQL documentation] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.

 ### Platform issues